18F/api-program/stakeholders.md

 * Some CIO staff will welcome the in-house ability to more easily stand up web services themselves.

 ## Program Owners
-* Over time, program owners will appreciate the ability for
 * Program owners desire greater use of their program information and services, both in increased use metrics as well as examples of apps and websites integrating their offerings.

 ## Open Data Team